Constitution of Malaysian Ladies Golf Association

 20.2 Any party which has been penalized in accordance with Article 20.1 (iv) or 20.1 (v) may appeal in writing to the Committee against the penalty imposed within twenty-eight (28) days of notification of such penalty.
-Upon forty five (45) days of the receipt of an appeal, the Committee shall refer the appeal to an Extraordinary General Meeting of the Members.
+Upon forty-five (45) days of the receipt of an appeal, the Committee shall refer the appeal to an Extraordinary General Meeting of the Members.

-20.3 At such Meeting, the Member who has appealed shall be permitted to address the Meeting or to require the Chairman of the Meeting to read the Meeting, a written statement with reference to the matter complained of.
+20.3 At such Meeting, the Member who has appealed shall be permitted to address the Meeting or to require the Chairman of the Meeting to read to the Meeting, a written statement with reference to the matter complained of.

 21.2 Except where the Article are contrary to or inconsistent with the policy previously laid down by the General Meeting, the decisions of the Committee shall be binding on all Members of MALGA unless and until countermanded by a resolution of a General Meeting.